-There are clear indications that the original seventeenth-century Flemish instrument was enlarged in the eighteenth century to convert it into the standard model 'grand ravalement' 5-octave instrument.
+There are unambiguous indications that the original seventeenth-century Flemish instrument was enlarged in the eighteenth century to convert it into the standard model 'grand ravalement' 5-octave instrument.
 However, this transformation took place in several stages in different periods two of which can be dated to 1750 and 1786.
-As mentioned above it is possible that, perhaps towards the end of the seventeenth century or the beginning of the eighteenth century, the keyboards of the instrument were aligned to give both manuals a compass of G1/B1 to c3 with 50 notes in the very first petit ravalement, although there is now no direct evidence on the instrument for this.
+As mentioned in the section on the brief history, it is possible that, perhaps towards the end of the seventeenth century or the beginning of the eighteenth century, the keyboards of the instrument were aligned to give both manuals a compass of G1/B1 to c3 with 50 notes in an initial petit ravalement, although there is now no direct evidence on the instrument that this actually happened.

 Examination of the lower guides and registers indicates that the Franco-Flemish harpsichord must once have a petit-ravalement compass of G1/B1 to d3 with 52 notes.
-To achieve this it was necessary to make new upper and lower guides and possibly new keyboards (it is possible that two notes were added to the original keyboard).
+To achieve this it was necessary to make new upper and lower guides and possibly new keyboards (it is, of course, possible that two notes were simply added to the treble side of the original keyboard for c#3 and d3).
 The guides that were made for this state survive to the present day and it is these guides that provide the evidence for all of the later musical states.
 However, although the number of notes, and therefore the likely compass is clear, subsequent alterations make it unclear what the disposition was at this stage and indeed even whether a second set of 8' strings was added.
 There is now no indication of what the decoration was like at this stage except that an embossed and gilt jackrail was incorporated into the instrument in the next stage.

 Click here to see details of the jackrail used as an internal brace